 The City of Roseville’s Traffic Operations Section provides real-time traffic information to the public via the Internet.
 The real-time information includes traffic congestion levels, incident (accident) and construction activities, as well as links to live video at 100+ intersections throughout the city.
 In addition, intersection turning movement and volume count data is available at various locations.
 The purpose of real-time traffic information is to improve roadway operations by providing real-time information the public so that they can make informed travel decisions.

 Another traffic control device that aids in providing motorists with real-time information is changeable message signs (CMS’s).
 CMS’s located along roadways display real-time information to motorists such as accidents and special events.
 Providing this information allows the driver to make informed decisions regarding their travel options.

-Future locations for CMS’s include:(1) Baseline Blvd east of Fiddyment Rd - Fall/Spring 2011 and (2) Foothills Blvd South of Cirby Way Fall/Spring 2011.
+Future locations for CMS’s include:(1) Blue Oaks Blvd east of Woodcreek Oaks Blvd - Spring 2015 and (2) Pleasant Grove Blvd north of Roseville Pkwy - Spring 2015.

 Roseville ranked in National Traffic Signal Report Card